-7 Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?
+Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?

-Employees are obliged to submit to employer-mandated medical examinations under sub-paragraph X of article 134 of the FLL.
-Generally, the examination must be provided for in the employee manuals or company policies and be reasonable, and employers may not test or ask pregnancy-related questions or engage in any other type of discriminatory conduct.
+Employees are obliged to submit to employer-mandated medical examinations under sub-paragraph X of article 134 of the Federal Labour Law.

+Generally, the examination must be provided for in employee manuals or company policies and be reasonable.
+Employers may not test for, or ask questions related to, pregnancy or engage in any other type of discriminatory conduct.
 Further, employers must comply with data privacy obligations under applicable laws in Mexico.